 Making the arched top

 Walnut veneer is preferred but I had to make do with oak plywood.
-Oak grain is more pronounced but the end result looks good.
+Oak has a more pronounced grain but the end result looks good.
 Using a router I cut 3/16 inch oak veneered plywood into 2 curved pieces.
 Making a turn on a router is not as easy as it looks and it took me several attempts to get it right.
 After the 2 sections were cut (left, right and joining in the middle) I applied a darker walnut stain to match the case.
 I then covered the pieces with several coats of shellac then glued the two sections onto the top door frame.

 The arched trim piece is an improvement and more in keeping with the design of the clock at that time.